 Indiana Code 31-36-3-2 (2009)

-A shelter or program that provides services or items related to providing shelter may provide shelter, services and items to homeless or low-income children without the notification, consent, or permission of the child’s parent, guardian, or custodian.
+A shelter or program that provides shelter, or services or items related to providing shelter, may provide shelter, services, and items to homeless or low-income children without the notification, consent, or permission of the child’s parent, guardian, or custodian.